CMSgov/cms-ars-3.1-moderate-oracle-database-12c-stig-overlay/README.md

 The JSON InSpec results file may also be loaded into a __[full heimdall server](https://github.com/mitre/heimdall)__, allowing for additional functionality such as to store and compare multiple profile runs.

 ## Getting Help
-To report a bug or feature request, please open an [issue](https://github.cms.gov/ispg-dev/cms-ars-3.1-moderate-crunchy-data-postgresql-stig-overlay/issues/new).
+To report a bug or feature request, please open an [issue](https://github.cms.gov/ispg-dev/cms-ars-3.1-moderate-oracle-database-12c-stig-overlay/issues/new).

 ## Authors
 * Eugene Aronne
 * Danny Haynes

 ## Special Thanks
-* Aaron Lippold
+* Alicia Sturtevant

 ## License
 * This project is licensed under the terms of the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).